 Fitch: European Auto ABS Performance Remains Strong

 OREANDA-NEWS.
-Fitch Ratings says in a new report that European auto ABS performance continued to improve in 4Q15 as arrears reached record lows.
-The Fitch 30+ Delinquency Index and the Fitch 60+ Delinquency Index fell to 0.69% and 0.34%, respectively, from 0.76% and 0.37% in 3Q15.
-The Fitch Annualised Loss Index remained almost unchanged at 0.17% from 0.15% over the same period.
+Fitch Ratings says in a new report that European auto ABS performance continued to improve in 3Q15 as arrears reached record lows.
+The Fitch 30+ Delinquency Index and the Fitch 60+ Delinquency Index fell to 0.76% and 0.37%, respectively, from 0.83% and 0.40% in 2Q15.
+The Fitch Annualised Loss Index decreased slightly to 0.15% from 0.20% in the same period.

-Macro-economic factors showed positive trends across the EU, with new car registrations increasing across all the five major EU economies in 4Q15.
-Used car prices in the EU decreased by 1% on an aggregate basis during the same quarter.
+Macro-economic factors showed positive trends across the EU, with new car registrations increasing across all the five major EU economies in 3Q15.
+Used car prices in the EU also increased on an aggregate basis during the quarter.

-Total auto ABS issuance volumes, which include retained transactions, fell by 12% in 4Q15 relative to 4Q14.
-In terms of number of transactions, new issuance also decreased slightly to 19 in 4Q15 from 20 in 4Q14, including tap issuance from French and German Master Trusts.
+Total auto ABS issuance volumes, which include retained transactions, were up 13% in 3Q15 relative to 3Q14.
+In terms of number of transactions, new issuance increased to 20 in 3Q15 from 14 in 3Q14, including tap issuance from French and German Master Trusts.